-

 An Introduction to the Palaeography of Greek New Testament Manuscripts

-1. Introduction Palaeography, the study of ancient handwriting, is a critical discipline for understanding the transmission and preservation of Greek New Testament manuscripts.
-Far from being a purely technical endeavor, palaeography functions as a vital tool in reconstructing the textual, … Continue reading
+Palaeography, the study of ancient handwriting, is a critical discipline for understanding the transmission and preservation of Greek New Testament manuscripts.
+Far from being a purely technical endeavor, palaeography functions as a vital tool in reconstructing the textual, historical, and theological contours of early Christianity.
+It enables scholars to analyze and interpret the handwriting, script evolution, page layout, and orthographic tendencies of individual scribes and manuscript-producing communities.

 Leave a comment